mas-bandwidth/yojimbo/BUILDING.md

 On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to [build it from source](https://github.com/jedisct1/libsodium/releases).

-Now go to the command line under libyojimbo directory and enter:
+Now go to the command line under the libyojimbo directory and enter:

     premake5 gmake